WR - FA - OUT

 According to Tom Pelissero of NFL Network, the Carolina Panthers have placed WR Damiere Byrd on injured reserve, effectively ending his 2023 season.

 Byrd has been a journeyman WR, playing for five teams in his seven-year career.
 Byrd signed with the Panthers in April, the team he started his career on after going undrafted, but he will miss the season due to a hamstring injury.
 Byrd has 1,689 career receiving yards with his best season coming in 2020 with the Patriots with 604 yards.

-Damiere Byrd hauled in 5-of-8 targets for 48 yards in the Patriots' 24-3 Week 14 loss to the Rams.
+Damiere Byrd hauled in 3-of-4 targets for 58 yards in Atlanta's Week 10 loss to Carolina.